JuliaEarth/GeoStats.jl/docs/src/workflow.md

 In-place versions exist to avoid unnecessary memory allocations.

-All coordinates are retrieved as a `ndims x npoints` matrix when we do not specify the spatial indices:
+All coordinates are retrieved as a matrix when we do not specify the spatial indices:

 ```@example workflow
 coordinates(Ω)